MaptimeAlpes/MaptimeAlpes.github.io/_posts/en/tuts/2015-04-02-d3-geospatial.markdown

   <script src="worldtopo.js"></script>
 ~~~

-When you complete this next step step, you will have a map.
+When you complete this next step, you will have a map.
 Below your path generator, insert the following:

 ~~~javascript
   svg.append("path")